-As women working in an office with men, who are more than likely in authority, this is something we undoubtedly will come across at some time in our careers.
+As women working in an office, this is unfortunately something we will come across at some time in our careers.
 I think men probably experience it as well, but it is not reported as often.

 Further to my blog post on Workplace Harassment and Bullying, I was contacted by a lawyer from California who asked if they could post an article on sexual harassment.
 I thought it would be interesting to hear from an expert so they could actually give us real examples and options, but I also wanted to hear from an American lawyer.
 Canadian and American law can be very different as well as from state to state and province to province.

 Please read the article below sent by an employment law lawyer from California.

 Sexual harassment is a serious charge with serious consequences.
 A victim of sexual harassment may suffer emotional and mental (and even physical) injuries, feelings of humiliation and helplessness, and have their reputation for honesty or good character unfairly maligned.

 Administrative assistants, secretaries, paralegals and others with similar job descriptions are often at greatest risk for the type of demeaning conduct or behavior directed at them which could lead to a claim of sexual harassment.
 Everyone has dealt with obnoxious supervisors, bosses, colleagues and co-workers, but when a certain line is crossed tolerable offensive behavior becomes unacceptable harassment.
 And since administrative assistants tend to be women who work (for the most part) with men, the traditional power disparities between the sexes that exist in society tend to be magnified in the workplace.